United Self-Defense Forces of Colombia: Late 2004: Demobilizations

 In November 2004, the Supreme Court approved the extradition to the United States of top paramilitary leaders Salvatore Mancuso and Carlos Castaño, together with that of the guerrilla commander Simón Trinidad, the only one of the men to be in state custody (Castaño's extradition was approved because the court considered that the matter of his death was not yet clear).

-The court ruled that the three US extradition requests, all for charges of drug trafficking and money laundering, respected current Colombian legal procedures and therefore they could now proceed, once the president gave his approval.
+The court ruled that the three US extradition requests, all for charges of drug trafficking and money laundering, respected current Colombian legal procedures and, therefore, they could proceed once the president gave his approval.

-It has been speculated in the Colombian press that the government would possibly approve the extradition of Salvatore Mancuso, but would delay it for the duration of the peace talks that he and his organization are conducting with the state.
-Mancuso himself has declared that he will continue to participate in the process despite the Supreme Court's ruling.
+It was speculated in the Colombian press that the government would possibly approve the extradition of Salvatore Mancuso, but would delay it for the duration of the peace talks that he and his organization were conducting with the state.
+Mancuso himself declared that he would continue to participate in the process despite the Supreme Court's ruling.

-In early December and late November, there have been new events in the peace negotiations with the AUC.
+In early December and late November, there were new events in the peace negotiations with the AUC.
 First, several hundred men of the Bloque Bananero (loosely translated, the Banana Producers' Bloc) turned in their weapons and demobilized in order to be reintegrated into civilian life.
 This group operated in the Uraba region of northern Antioquia, where the AUC had dislodged the FARC and gained total control in the mid- to late nineties.
-However, the AUC remain in the area with the presence of other divisions.
+However, the AUC remained in the area with the presence of other divisions.

 A few weeks later, the Catatumbo Bloc also demobilized.
-This was a milestone in Colombian history, for, with its 1425 mercenaries, the Catatumbo Bloc was one of the most important AUC groups.
-With them Salvatore Mancuso, the AUC's military leader, turned himself in.
+This was a milestone in Colombian history, for, with its 1,425 mercenaries, the Catatumbo Bloc was one of the most important AUC groups.
+With them, Salvatore Mancuso, the AUC's military leader, turned himself in.
 A few days later, the government announced that it would not make Mancuso's extradition effective as long as he avoided criminal activities and fulfilled his commitments to the peace process.

-Both of these massive demobilizations of AUC groups are an apparent improvement over the first one in 2003 in Medellín because on this occasion important leaders turned themselves in and the weapons presented were assault rifles, machine guns, grenade launchers and rockets, rather than the homemade shotguns and old, malfunctioning revolvers that were turned in the first demobilization.
-The AUC was supposed to have demobilized completely by 2006 but successor organizations continued to operate such as the neo-paramilitary alliance BACRIM ('bandas criminales emergentes').
+Both of these massive demobilizations of AUC groups were an apparent improvement over the first one in 2003, in Medellín, because on this occasion important leaders turned themselves in and the weapons presented were assault rifles, machine guns, grenade launchers, and rockets, rather than the homemade shotguns and old, malfunctioning revolvers that were turned in during the first demobilization.
+The AUC was supposed to have demobilized completely by 2006, but successor organizations continued to operate, such as the neo-paramilitary alliance BACRIM ("bandas criminales emergentes").